 Use Photos and iCloud Photos to organize, edit, and share your photos and videos, and keep your photo library up to date on all your devices.
 Photos showcases your best shots, and with more powerful search options, it's easy to find and enjoy your favorites.
 Easy-to-use editing tools let you transform your photos and videos like a pro.
-And now with iCloud Shared Photo Library, you can share an album with up to five other people, and everyone can add photos and videos, organize and comment, and enjoy each other's changes.

 All your photos on all your devices.

-With iCloud Photos, you can browse, search, and share all the photos and videos from all your devices that are signed in with the same Apple ID .
-When you use your iPhone to take a photo, it automatically appears on all of your devices.
+With iCloud Photos, you can browse, search, and share all the photos and videos from all your devices that are signed in with the same Apple ID.
+When you take a photo on your iPhone, it's automatically synced with your other devices.
 And if you edit photos, those edits appear on all of your devices.
-To get started, open System Settings

-, click your Apple ID in the sidebar, click iCloud, then turn on Photos.
-To learn more, see the Apple Support article Set up and use iCloud Photos
+To get started, open System Preferences, click Apple ID, click iCloud, then select Photos.
+To learn more, see the Apple Support article Set up and use iCloud Photos.